Pyroclastic flow: Interaction of pyroclastic currents with water

-During some phases of the Soufriere Hills volcano on Montserrat, pyroclastic flows were filmed about 1 km offshore.
+If there is a sufficient flux in volume and mass into a water body, the shoreline can be displaced such that the water recedes and new land is formed.
+For example, during some phases of the Soufriere Hills volcano on Montserrat, pyroclastic flows were filmed about 1 km offshore.
 These show the water boiling as the flow passes over it.
 The flows eventually built a delta, which covered about 1 km2.
-Another example was observed in 2019 at Stromboli when a pyroclastic flow traveled for several hundreds of meters above the sea.
+Another example was observed in 2019 at Stromboli when a pyroclastic flow traveled for several hundreds of metres above the sea.